 PARDON MY ENGLISH is a farce satirizing the Prohibition era, set in prewar Dresden.
 To promote consumption of beer and wine, the German government bans the sale of all non-alcoholic beverages.
-In protest, the thuggish Golo Schmidt opens a speakeasy where he serves forbidden drinks like cream soda and ginger ale.
+In protest, the thuggish Golo Schmidt opens a speakeasy serving forbidden drinks like cream soda and ginger ale.
 The Police Commissioner is determined to shut down the illegal operation.
-After Golo is knocked unconscious in a car accident, he awakens only to believe that he is Michael Bramleigh, a wealthy Englishman — the opposite of Golo.
-As he is recognized by friends variously as himself or his English alter ego, many comedic misadventures follow.
+After Golo is knocked unconscious in a car accident, he awakens to believe he is Michael Bramleigh, a wealthy Englishman — Golo’s polar opposite.
+As he is recognized by friends variously as himself or his English alter ego, comedic misadventures follow.
 The tuneful score by George and Ira Gershwin includes “Isn’t It A Pity?,” “Luckiest Man in the World,” and the title song.

 Book by Herbert Fields and Morrie Ryskind